Original Issuance Date: July 1, 2015

 • Benefits Enrollment Period: All benefit enrollment periods are based on the start date of WRS employment which would be the summer appointment start date.
 In situations where there is greater than a 30 day break in employment between the summer and the fall appointments, the employee is still eligible for benefits as of the first day of the summer appointment since that is the WRS hire/enrollment date.

-• Expectation Change: If an employee secures a WRS eligible fall contract while working in a non-WRS eligible summer appointment, the employee is eligible for benefits when the expectation changes (i.e., upon securing the fall contract).
-If the employee does not have a secured fall employment contract either at the beginning of or during the summer contract, the employee will be evaluated for benefits eligibility at the start of the fall semester.
+• Expectation Change: If an employee secures a WRS eligible fall contract while working in a non-WRS eligible summer appointment, the employee is eligible for benefits when the expectation changes (i.e., the date of securing the fall contract).
+If the employee has not secured a fall employment contract either at the beginning of or during the summer contract, the employee will be evaluated for benefits eligibility at the start of the fall semester.

 If there is a break of fewer than 30 days between summer and fall appointments: